vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Unity Hub/Editor Installation Issues.md

 - Linux: `~/.config/UnityHub/logs`

 ### Different installation locations
-Try installing into a different location using the settings (**Preferences ⚙️ | Installs | Installs Location**)
+Try installing into a different location using the settings (**Preferences ⚙️ | Installs | Installs Location**).

+If you are on Mac, you should check that the Unity Hub has write permissions in the **Privacy and Security | Files and Folders** preferences for the folder you are using (if present).

 ### Permissions
-Don't launch the hub with Administrator privileges as it may prompt you to avoid doing so.
+Don't launch the Hub with Administrator privileges as it may prompt you to avoid doing so.
+Proper configuration and application permissions should be applied normally.

 ### Restart
 1. Restart your computer.